vinothrao/RecruitManage/README.md

 Warning : Docker compose networking wont work for JS frameworks such as (Angular,React,Vue) to connect to the back end server.
 This is due to the fact the JS request are happening via browser ajax request which is outside of docker.Hence back end won't be available.
 So use nginx proxy to route the requests.

+ Important :
+ Make sure you ignore the file which is in .dockerignore